European-Unified-ID/EUID-docs/api/v2/getting-started/gs-credentials.md

 ## API Key and Client Secret

-If you're using a server-side implementation (see [EUID Server-Side Integration Guide for Prebid.js](../guides/integration-prebid-server-side.md)<!-- or Server-Side Integration Guide for JavaScript (link removed for EUID) -->), the API key and client secret allow you to connect to the[Operator Service and call API endpoints.
+If you're using a server-side implementation (see [EUID Server-Side Integration Guide for Prebid.js](../guides/integration-prebid-server-side.md) or [Server-Side Integration Guide for JavaScript](../guides/integration-javascript-server-side.md), the API key and client secret allow you to connect to the[Operator Service and call API endpoints.
 These values identify you to the service.

 Here is some information about API keys and client secrets:
 - One EUID participant can have multiple keys.
-- Each key has a set of permissions<!-- (link removed for EUID) --> that determine the endpoints you can use it on.
+- Each key has a set of [permissions](gs-permissions.md) that determine the endpoints you can use it on.
 - Each key has a corresponding client secret.
 - Most API endpoints require both API key and client secret for authentication.
 For details, see [Authentication and Authorization](gs-auth.md).
 - If you're using the integration environment as well as the production environment, you'll receive separate API keys for each environment.